Mathematical anxiety: Math and gender

 Another difference in mathematic abilities often explored in research concerns gender disparities.
-There has been research examining gender difference in performance on standardized tests across various countries.
-Beller and Gafni's have shown that children at approximately nine years of age do not show consistent gender difference in relation to math skills.
+There has been research examining gender differences in performance on standardized tests across various countries.
+Beller and Gafni's have shown that children at approximately nine years of age do not show consistent gender differences in relation to math skills.
 However, in 17 out of the 20 countries examined in this study, 13-year-old boys tended to score higher than girls.
 Moreover, mathematics is often labeled as a masculine ability; as a result, girls often have low confidence in their math capabilities.
 These gender stereotypes can reinforce low confidence in girls and can cause math anxiety as research has shown that performance on standardized math tests is affected by one's confidence.
 As a result, educators have been trying to abolish this stereotype by fostering confidence in math in all students in order to avoid math anxiety.

-While on the other hand, results obtained by Szczygiel, Monika show that girls have a higher level of anxiety on testing and in total, although there is no gender difference in general learning math anxiety.
+While on the other hand, results obtained by Monika Szczygiel show that girls have a higher level of anxiety on testing and in total, although there is no gender difference in general learning math anxiety.
 Therefore, the gender gap in math anxiety may result from the type of anxiety.
 Tests triggers greater anxiety in girls compared with boys, but they feel same level of anxiety learning math.

 Math pedagogy

 The principles of mathematics are generally understood at an early age; preschoolers can comprehend the majority of principles underlying counting.
 By kindergarten, it is common for children to use counting in a more sophisticated manner by adding and subtracting numbers.
 While kindergarteners tend to use their fingers to count, this habit is soon abandoned and replaced with a more refined and efficient strategy; children begin to perform addition and subtraction mentally at approximately six years of age.
 When children reach approximately eight years of age, they can retrieve answers to mathematical equations from memory.
 With proper instruction, most children acquire these basic mathematical skills and are able to solve more complex mathematical problems with sophisticated training.
-(Kail & Zolner, 2005).